Don’t worry, they’ll tell you.

 Step 3.
 Find more subtopics (if you don’t have enough)

 In this section, we will walk through how to dive deeper into a topic and get more actionable data for building topic clusters.

-You’ll now have a list of (you guessed it) missing topics:
+You’ll get a list of topics:

 Once the output is cleaned, you’ll have some additional seed keywords to use in Ahrefs.